Call Center Overview

 To deploy a call center transcription solution to Azure with a no-code approach, try the Ingestion Client.

-Cognitive Services features for call centers
+Azure AI services features for call centers

 A holistic call center implementation typically incorporates technologies from the Language and Speech services.